 My favorite pasta spider only costs $9, but it's worth its weight in pasta.
 It is absolutely crucial for streamlining the cooking process of any pasta dish that requires you to use pasta water to create the final sauce.

 It removes the step of reserving pasta water and then dumping the hot pasta into a colander.
-Instead, it allows you do transfer the pasta straight from the boiling water to the sauce.
+Instead, it allows you do transfer the pasta straight from the boiling water to the spice vodka sauce.
 Plus, you can also use it for other tasks such as deep frying and blanching.

 A Good Saute Pan

 The first step to making this Spicy Calabrian Chili Vodka Sauce is to sauté the alliums.
 In fact, each step of the process requires some level of sautéing.
-I love my All-Clad sauté pan more than most other items in my home.
+I adore my All-Clad sauté pan more than most other items in my home.
 It's incredibly sturdy, heats up quickly and evenly, and lasts forever.

 This Spicy Vodka Sauce made with farfalle and peas is an elevated version of traditional vodka sauce that you can make any night of the week.

-- 1 lb farfalle pasta (bowtie shape)
+- 1 lb pasta (bowtie shape)

 - ½ yellow onion, finely diced